Sstmtz/dotfiles/README.md

 sudo pacman -S chezmoi
 ```

-After cloning this repo, you need to run `install_pkg.sh` in script directory to install required packages.
+After cloning this repo, you need to run `install_pkg.sh` in scripts directory to install required packages.

 ## Installation